Non-accidental injury (NAI) is common, and potentially life-threatening.

 - Bruising over soft tissues, multiple bruises, clusters of bruises, bruises in the shape of a hand or implement or instrument.

 - Burns in particular shapes e.g., cigarette burns, burns suggestive of forced immersion.

 - Some fractures are more suggestive of abuse than others (although none are pathognomonic) e.g., classic metaphyseal lesions (from twisting/shearing forces), posterior rib fractures (from squeezing), skull fractures, any fracture before walking age.

 - Any fracture in a non-mobile child should raise concern about NAI.

-Everyone working with chidlren and families should be aware of, and comply with arrangements set out by local safe guarding partners.
-Working Together to Safeguard Children (2018) gives clear statutory guidance for professionals and key roles for individual organisations and agencies to deliver effective arrangements for safeguarding.
-This guidance includes identifying and assessing a child or young person suffering significant harm or at risk of significant and identifying when a child or young person requires support from early help services.
+Everyone working with children and families should be aware of, and comply with, arrangements set out by local safe guarding partners.
+The Royal College of Nursing gives clear statutory guidance for professionals and key roles for individual organisations and agencies to deliver effective arrangements for safeguarding.
+This guidance includes identifying and assessing a child or young person suffering significant harm, or at risk of significant harm, and identifying when a child or young person requires support from early help services.